 Review Copy Submission Guidelines

 My reviews are always based on real plays of your game with my friends or family, which limits the sort of games that I will be able to review, as you will see further down this page.
+Please remember that my reviews are my opinion of your game, which means they may include concerns or things I didn’t like about it, as well as my positive experiences playing it.
+However, I will always try to be fair and justify why I didn’t like something.

 I also submit my reviews to the websites There Will Be Games and The UK Gaming Media Network to make them available to a wider audience.
-However, articles will appear on those sites some time after they were published on this blog.
+However, articles will appear on those sites some time after they were published on my blog.

-All of this takes a while, so there are lead times to consider, which you can find further down this page.
+As you can imagine, all of this takes a while, so there are lead times to consider, which you can find further down this page.

 I currently don’t review solo-only games, or solo modes for multiplayer games, even though I always strongly recommend to publishers to include solo modes.
 There is a large community of solo gamers and there are dedicated solo game reviewers, who I recommend you contact, instead of me, because they will do your game better justice.
 Here are a handful of reviewers to start you off: